streamcards/sc-image/README.md

-sc-preview
+sc-image
 ================

-See the [component page](http://jhohlfeld.github.io/sc-preview) for more information.
+See the [component page](http://streamcards.github.io/sc-image) for more information.

 ## Getting Started

-We've put together a [guide for sc-preview](http://www.polymer-project.org/docs/start/reusableelements.html) to help get you rolling.
+We've put together a [guide for sc-image](http://www.polymer-project.org/docs/start/reusableelements.html) to help get you rolling.